 2. Always fill out the name and contact details of your intended ICR.

 3. Roles of the Applicant (namely principal investigator of the proposal project) and the ICR partner researcher and collaborating researchers should be clarified.
 All researchers must agree with their assigned roles before submitting the application.

 4. Please complete the proposal application form within 3 pages.

 5. Please submit the relevant application form to Joint Research Promotion Office at ICR via the ICR partner researcher.

 3-3.
 Application Deadline and Submission Address

-Completed application forms should be submitted via WEB with a MS Word attachment to the following email address by Friday, January 17, 2020.
+Completed application forms should be submitted in a MS Word format by email to the following email address by Friday, January 19, 2024.

 4. Project Selection Procedure and Notification of Adoption

 A jury established in ICR will initially screen all applications.
 The governing council of ICR will make the final decision.
 The evaluation is comprehensive; it considers not only the proposal itself, but also the budget allocation and the length of intended use of the ICR facilities, equipment, and resources.
 Although the offer is tentative, the applicant (principal investigator) will be notified of the results in March 2024.